-- Banana milkshake: Blend one medium-sized ripe banana, half cup milk, and half cup curd until smooth.
+- Banana Milkshake: Blend one medium-sized ripe banana, half a cup of milk, and half a cup of curd until smooth.
 You can also add other fruits.

-- Peanut butter milkshake: Blend one tablespoon peanut butter, half cup milk, half cup vanilla ice cream, and two tablespoons milk powder until smooth and serve.
+- Peanut Butter Milkshake: Blend one tablespoon of peanut butter, half a cup of milk, half a cup of vanilla ice cream, and two tablespoons of milk powder until smooth and serve.

-- Frozen curd fruit pop: Blend one cup curd, quarter cup milk powder, two tablespoons sugar, and one cup chopped fruit until smooth.
+- Frozen Curd Fruit Pop: Blend one cup of curd, a quarter cup of milk powder, two tablespoons of sugar, and one cup of chopped fruit until smooth.
 Pour the mixture into cups and freeze until slushy.
-Insert a popsicle stick in each cup and freeze until set.
+Insert a popsicle stick into each cup and freeze until set.

-- Green salad: Stir half cup curd or sour cream, one tablespoon lime juice, half teaspoon lemon zest, and two tablespoons water to get a smooth dressing.
+- Green Salad: Stir half a cup of curd or sour cream, one tablespoon of lime juice, half a teaspoon of lemon zest, and two tablespoons of water to get a smooth dressing.
 Add half a teaspoon of sugar and a pinch of salt to taste.
-In a serving bowl, put one small chopped carrot and cucumber and half head lettuce.
-Pour the dressing and toss until the vegetables are evenly coated and serve.
+In a serving bowl, add one small chopped carrot, a cucumber, and half a head of lettuce.
+Pour the dressing over the veggies, toss until evenly coated, and serve.

-- Buttermilk: Blend one cup curd, one cup water, two tablespoons lemon juice, one tablespoon chopped ginger, and a pinch of rock salt in a mixer.
+- Buttermilk: Blend one cup of curd, one cup of water, two tablespoons of lemon juice, one tablespoon of chopped ginger, and a pinch of rock salt in a mixer.
 Add chopped mint or coriander leaves and mix well.

-- Ragi smoothie: Mix 45 grams roasted ragi powder, one and a half bananas, and 15 grams jaggery in a mixer.
+- Ragi Smoothie: Mix 45 grams of roasted ragi powder, one and a half bananas, and 15 grams of jaggery in a mixer.
 Add 200 ml of any liquid like regular milk, coconut milk, or buttermilk and blend till smooth.

-In some cases, dietary calcium and vitamin D will not be sufficient for your child.
-Ask your pediatrician if your child requires supplements.
+In some cases, dietary calcium and vitamin D alone will not be sufficient for your child.
+Ask your paediatrician if your child requires supplements.